rahulyhg/sunrise-sunset/readme.txt

 I will try to accommodate you ASAP.

+= Why is there an options to limit the sunrise/sunset display to only Friday? = These times are important for certain religious denomination.

 = What updates are planned for this widget? =
 Here are some:
 1. Better design.